Emily Barringer

+Early life and education

-Emily Dunning was born in Scarsdale, New York to Edwin James Dunning and Frances Gore Lang.
+Emily Dunning was born in Scarsdale, New York on September 27, 1876, to Edwin James Dunning and Frances Gore Lang.
 The well-to-do New York family fell on hard times when she was about ten years old, and her father left for Europe to try to recoup his fortune, leaving her mother with five children.
 When a well-meaning friend of Dunning's mother suggested that the girl might become a milliner's apprentice, her mother said "That settles the question.
 You are going to go to college."
 Dr. Mary Corinna Putnam Jacobi, a friend of the family, recommended Cornell University's medical preparatory course, and her uncle, Henry W. Sage, a founder of Cornell, agreed to pay her tuition.
 Other family friends also helped with expenses.
 Emily Dunning graduated in 1897 and decided to attend the College of Medicine of the New York Infirmary.
 During her sophomore year there, the college merged with the new Cornell University School of Medicine.

-She earned her medical degree in 1901, then received the second-highest grade in the qualifying exam for an internship at Gouverneur Hospital in New York City.
-The hospital denied her application.
+Despite earning her medical degree in 1901 and earning the second-highest grade on the qualifying exam, Gouverneur Hospital in New York City refused to give her an internship.
 The next year she applied again, this time with the support from political and religious figures, and the hospital accepted her—the first woman ever accepted for post-graduate surgical training in service to a hospital.

 Residency

-"Barringer's fellow medical residents assigned her difficult 'on call' schedules and ward duties, and harassed her in other ways," according to the Web site of the National Medical Library.
+"Barringer's fellow medical residents assigned her difficult "on call" schedules and ward duties, and harassed her in other ways," according to the Web site of the National Medical Library.
 She wrote about the harassment in her autobiography, which "illustrates the value of support from mentors, family, friends, nursing staff, and the public."
-A woman doctor was a curiosity for the Lower East Side neighborhood where she worked, and New York City newspapers published feature articles about her.
+As one of the first female doctors in her community, her presence was met with curiosity and press attention from local newspapers.

-She married Benjamin Barringer, also a physician, the day after she finished her residency in 1904.
-The couple had two children, Benjamin Lang Barringer (1910-1992) and Velona Barringer Steever (1918-1989).
+She married fellow physician Benjamin Barringer the day after completing her residency in 1904.
+The couple had two children, Benjamin Lang Barringer and Velona Barringer Steever.